LSSTScienceCollaborations/StackClub/README.md

 * [Working list of target topics, with links to tutorial seeds](https://docs.google.com/document/d/1PSA1uWwTfs9CweatpxF8CEPGBYRY5ZaXB39JzXYE7_U/edit#), for help in defining a new Stack Club project.
 This list is a fairly comprehensive collection of existing project and community tutorial web pages and demo notebooks, from which seeds can be drawn.

 ## Joining the Stack Club
-We welcome new members with any level of Stack experience; you'll need to be familiar with python, and if you have used Jupyter notebooks and git/Github before, that will help you get started faster, but you don't need to have even looked at the Stack code before.
-That's what Stack Club is for.
-All you need is the willingness to spend time learning the Stack.
+We welcome new members with any level of experience.
+We have found that some familiarity with Python is very helpful, and that experience with Jupyter notebooks and git/GitHub can help you get started faster.
+No experience with the Stack is required.

 If you would like to join the Stack Club, please fill out this short **[application form](https://forms.gle/rehWtaoHgiBx6VfZ6)**.
-(Basically you'll be asked to agree to abide by the [Stack Club Rules](Rules.md), and then give enough contact information to request an account on the LSST Science Platform.)
-If you are not ready to commit time to working on a Stack Club project, you can still follow along by [watching](https://github.com/LSSTScienceCollaborations/StackClub/subscription) this repo and joining the [#stack-club LSSTC Slack channel](https://lsstc.slack.com/messages/C9YRAS4HM/).
+(Basically you'll be asked to agree to abide by the [Stack Club Rules](Rules.md), and then give enough contact information to request an account on the Rubin Science Platform.)
+If you are not ready to commit time to working on a Stack Club project, you can still follow along by [watching](https://github.com/LSSTScienceCollaborations/StackClub/subscription) this repo and joining the [#stack-club](https://lsstc.slack.com/messages/C9YRAS4HM/) on the LSSTC Slack workspace.

 ## Contributing
-New Stack Club members: please see the [notes on getting started](GettingStarted/GettingStarted.md) - they'll walk you onto you new LSST Science Platform account, and then show you how to work on your tutorial notebooks.
+New Stack Club members: **[START HERE!](GettingStarted/GettingStarted.md)** These notes will walk you through getting access to the Rubin Science Platform and show you how to work on tutorial notebooks.

 Everyone else: we welcome pull requests!
 Feel free to fork this repo and send us a pull request.
 And if you are interested in joining the  Stack Club, please drop one of us a line, or come and find us in the [#stack-club](https://lsstc.slack.com/messages/C9YRAS4HM) LSSTC Slack channel.